The Power of Connections Interpersonal Networks and Agency in the Ottoman Empire and Ottoman Europe

 Historical Institute, Gießen University

-organized by Prof. Dr. Lejla Demiri (Tübingen), Dr. Tobias P. Graf (Tübingen), and Ayşegül Argıt, MA (Heidelberg)
+Prof. Dr. Lejla Demiri (Tübingen), Dr. Tobias P. Graf (Tübingen), and Ayşegül Argıt, MA (Heidelberg)

 Programme